 Left to Right: Susan, Jennie, Dad, Mark, Jeannie, Linda, Gerald, Elisabeth and Mom - Easter 1961.
 We were wearing our Easter dresses made by my grandmother.
 Susan in blue gingham, Jennie in pink, Linda in yellow and Jeannie in green.

 Over 50 years earlier my cousin and his parents came to our home in the most beautiful Mohawk Valley slightly east of Springfield, Oregon to attend a family gathering in memory of my grandfather who died July 6, 1961.
-We lived on a small 21 acre farm with an expansive organic garden, chickens, geese, and some cows.
+We lived on a small 21-acre farm with an expansive one-acre organic garden, chickens, geese, and even some cows.
 A WWII Veteran, my dad worked at Weyerhauser as a lumber grader and my mom stayed at home with 7 children.
 It was then my cousin's predator pride began in our family and whenever his family visited, I was targeted.
 My mother laughed at me when I told her.
-After that I did not have the courage to tell my dad, as they were guests in our home.
+After that I did not have the courage to tell my dad, as they were guests in our home, not to mention family.

-May God bring HIS justice and righteousness to the earth for HIS Eternal Glory!
+May YHVH, EL ELYON, bring HIS justice and righteousness to the earth for HIS Eternal Glory!